YaoGroup/ServerMantaince/README.md

 - `git push` uploads the committed changes
 \
 \
-You may want to check out the References for more detailed explanation.
+You may want to check out the References for a more detailed explanation.
 :::

 ### A-3 Edit and Run The Code

-We now demonstrate how to modify and run the code for Ice Sheet/Shelf proejcts.
-We use [Shelf1D](https://github.com/YaoGroup/IceShelf1D) as example.
+We now demonstrate how to modify and run the code for Ice Sheet/Shelf projects.
+We use [Shelf1D](https://github.com/YaoGroup/IceShelf1D) as an example.
 Clone the project:

 `git clone git@github.com:YaoGroup/IceShelf1D.git`